 you covered.
 So get going!
 Your future's waiting.

-NEW YORK, August 20, 2012 — According to a survey by The Princeton Review that asked 122,000 students at 377 top colleges to rate their schools on dozens of topics and report on their opinions and campus experiences at them, the best professors are at Sarah Lawrence College (NY).
-The college at which students are happiest with their financial aid (a keenly followed issue) is Princeton University (NJ).
-However, the college at which students report the highest overall satisfaction with their school choice is Claremont McKenna College (CA).
+NEW YORK, August 4, 2014—According to a Princeton Review survey that asked 130,000 students at 379 top colleges to rate their schools on dozens of topics and report on their campus experiences, the college at which students reported the highest satisfaction with their financial aid awards was Pomona College (CA).

-Other ranking lists in "The Best 377 Colleges" and #1 colleges on them are:
+Other lists in "The Best 379 Colleges" and #1 colleges on them:

-The book's 62 ranking lists are based on surveys of 122,000 students (average 324 per campus) at the schools in the book during the 2011-12 and/or previous two school years.
-About 84% of the schools in the book appear on one or more its ranking lists.
-The 80-question survey asked students about their school's academics, administration, campus life, student body, and themselves.
-The surveys were completed at http://survey.review.com.
+The rankings are based on surveys of 130,000 students (average 343 per campus) at the colleges in the book in 2013-14 and/or the previous two school years.
+The survey (at http://survey.review.com) asks students 80 questions about their school's academics, administration, student body, and themselves.
+The ranking methodology (www.princetonreview.com/how-we-do-it.aspx) uses a five-point Likert scale to convert qualitative student assessments into quantitative data for school-to-school comparisons.

-Annually published since 1992, "The Best 377 Colleges" is one of 150 Princeton Review books published by Random House.
-In addition to its profiles of the colleges and 62 ranking lists, the book includes lists of "Great Schools for 20 Popular College Majors" and of "150 Best Value Colleges" plus other resources.
+Annually published since 1992, "The Best 379 Colleges" is one of 150 Random House / Princeton Review books.
+In addition to its college profiles, rankings, and ratings, the book includes two lists: "Great Schools for 20 Popular College Majors" and "150 Best Value Colleges."
 No school has ever paid a fee to be profiled in the book.